grantgasser/spectacular-cranes-data-science-checkpoints/checkpoint-1/README.md

 # Checkpoint 1
 * Our theme is looking at how allegations have been changed over time (e.g. The type of allegation being changed to something less serious)
   * This requires us to access data not currently available in CPDB.
-Professor Rogers and the Invisible Insitute provided us with access to database files and we found `case` to be the most useful for answering these questions.
+Professor Rogers and the Invisible Insitute provided us with access to database files and we found `08_28_2018_case_info` to be the most useful for answering these questions.

 ## Our Questions
 1. What allegations have changed?